Rania's Logo

 My aim is to create authentic, personal and sensitive icons with great directness and wide appeal in order to continue the authentic Coptic traditional method of egg tempera painting.

 To spread the joy of Christ and worship using all of our sense, I paint icons of Christ, our lady and saints.
-I am an Egyptian/Irish iconographer, living in France.
+I am an Egyptian/Irish iconographer.